cameroncondry/cbc-helpme/README.md

 $ bower install
 ```

-Alternatively, the library can be cloned/downloaded and installed manually.
+Alternatively, you can clone/download the library and install the package manually.

 ## Basic Usage